salina-health/www.salina.ai/content/terms/for-clients.md

 ---
-title: Salina for Clients
+title: Your therapy session with Salina
-layout: page
+layout: wide
-description: Salina for Clients
+description: Salina
 ---